-Newborn props and different blanket/basket/fur options take part of this type of session.
+Newborn props and different blanket/basket/fur options take part in this type of session.
 If time allows, family members are welcome and encouraged to partake, OR we can limit the number of setups if family photos are your priority.

 - The photo poses will be up to the baby’s particular mood and my workflow.
 Even though I am happy to accommodate and try my best for your particular requests and preferences, it is ALWAYS more important to make sure the baby is comfortable and safe.

 - We need to crank up the heat!
 Babies do great when it is nice and cozy, it makes them more sleepy.

 - We will have breaks to feed and soothe your babe.

 How to prepare